Route nationale 5: Sens to Dijon (0 km to 199 km) (as D905)

 The road now follows the River Brenne and leaves the Canal de Bourgogne, which it has been following for almost 100 km.
 The road passes the Auxois to Vitteaux and then below the Forêt de Boutas et Charmot (542 m) and then along the northern shore of the Reservoir de Grosbois and then east passing over a ridge where the road meets Sombernon and the A 38.
-The road now enters the valley of the River Ouche eastward through the Forêt de Plombières and becomes the RN 5 as the road enters Dijon.
+The road now enters the valley of the River Ouche eastward through the Forêt de Plombières and enters Dijon.